MuhammadUmerKhan/Customer-Churn-Prediction-with-NLP-Insights/README.md

 ---

 ## Conclusion
-By leveraging comprehensive churn analysis, robust predictive models, and interactive Power BI visualizations, the telecommunications company can proactively identify at-risk customers, understand churn drivers, and enhance service offerings.
+By leveraging comprehensive churn analysis, robust predictive models, and interactive visualizations, the telecommunications company can proactively identify at-risk customers, understand churn drivers, and enhance service offerings.
 This approach fosters customer retention, reduces acquisition costs, and supports sustainable growth.
 Ultimately, the integration of predictive insights into strategic decision-making enables companies to maintain a competitive edge in a dynamic industry.